Relentless Pursuit

 “When working on highways during live traffic, safety is critical,” Maxwell emphasizes.
 “You have to know the hazards, the entry/exit points and the areas where a vehicle might accidentally enter the work zone.
 In addition, you have to constantly be aware of the environment around you.”

-Maxwell’s experience and passion for community engagement stems from his time in college at Alabama A&M University, a Historically Black College/University (HBCU).
+Maxwell’s experience and passion for community engagement stem from his time in college at Alabama A&M University, a Historically Black College/University (HBCU).
 In college, he participated in student activities and organizations such as the National Society of Black Engineers and Alpha Phi Alpha Fraternity, Incorporated – both organizations having strong community service values.
 As a member and leader of these organizations, Maxwell volunteered with holiday food drives for local families, tutorial programs for elementary school students and other activities that anticipate the needs of the local community.

 Today, Maxwell finds excitement in building new roads, being involved in major traffic switches and watching highway construction progress from start to finish.